Rep. Lauren Boebert wins GOP primary after switching Colorado districts; Hurd, Crank also notch wins

 Kendzior said he voted for Boebert because she shakes things up.
 “It's gotten too staid.
 Same promises, nothing happens,” he said.
 “We need to get rid of the old farts.”

-The seat opened up after former Republican Rep. Ken Buck resigned from Congress.
+The seat opened up after former Republican Rep. Ken Buck resigned, citing the divisiveness of today's politics and his party's devotion to Trump.
 In a special election Tuesday to fill the remaining months of Buck's term, Republican Greg Lopez, a former mayor of the city of Parker, beat a Democrat and third-party candidates.

-Buck cited the divisiveness of today's politics and his party's devotion to Trump in explaining his decision to resign.
-That division remains a factor in the race and was also on display in another Republican House primary in Colorado Springs, about an hour's drive south of Denver.

-In the 5th District, Crank bested Williams after the latter faced condemnation from fellow Republicans over his leadership including the use of party resources to boost his own campaign.
+In the 5th District, which is home to the city of Colorado Springs, Crank bested Williams after the latter faced condemnation from fellow Republicans over his leadership including the use of party resources to boost his own campaign.

 Williams, a former state representative, has tried to realign the state GOP with the far-right flank of the national party.
 In recent GOP communications, he called people celebrating Gay Pride Month “godless groomers” and urged people to burn pride flags.